availabs/qwiAPI/README.md

       * Indicator values can only occur in the query portion.
           If they occur in the URL path, this will result in an error response.
-          If no indicator value is specified as a member of `fields`, an error is thrown.
+          If no indicator value is specified as a member of `indicators`, an error is thrown.
             We do not include all the indicators and status_flags by the default because there are 66 of them in total.
           The `/metadata/labels/indicators` and `/metadata/labels/status_flags` routes provide
             a list of the possible indicators and status_flags, along with a description of each.

-  Fields:
+  Indicators:
-    Request fields in the query portion of the URL with (possibly repeated) fields=<field name> parameters.
+    Request indicators in the query portion of the URL with (possibly repeated) indicators=<field name> parameters.
       For example,

-        `/geography0000036?fields=emp&fields=hira`
+        `/geography0000036?indicators=emp&indicators=hira`

       will return the emp  (Beginning-of-Quarter Employment: Counts) and the hira (Hires All: Counts) indicators for